getditto/starfish/README.md

 ## Commentary

 * This experimental library _only supports_ Ditto's onlinePlayground mode for now
 * All fields will be interpreted as `DittoRegister`, this includes maps.
-So
+This means each document is an `AddWinsMap`, every nested value will become a `DittoRegister`
+* This does not support `DittoAttachment`